aidamouref/Project-Broadway/README.md

 ![prophet_components_fc](Images/prophet_components_fc.png)

 The components show a clear increasing tendency of the weekly grosses over the years.
-Also, the pattern within a year shows that summer months show higher weekly grosses (theatre season starts in June, also summer holidays...) decreases in September (back to work, back to school) and increases again in November-December (Christmas maybe?)
+Also, the pattern within a year shows that summer months show higher weekly grosses (theatre season starts in June, also summer holidays); they decrease in September (back to work, back to school) and increase again in November-December (Christmas, cheap flights, etc.)

-## Regression Analysis
+## *Regression Analysis*

 ### Specific Exploratory Data Analysis of Categorical Variables

-Given the huge amount of unique values in the categorical variables (n=xx in 'shows' and n=xx in 'theatres') these variables were treated to be included in the model.
+Given the huge amount of unique values in the categorical variables (n=1,122 in 'shows' and n=58 in 'theatres') these variables were treated to be included in the model.

 A new variable called 'musical_type' was created to classify shows into one of the following categories: